Rutherford B. Hayes Presidential Library & Museums

 The John Joseph Cook Collection consists of 287 letters preserved by the John Joseph and Marthesia Baldwin Cook family of Blackford County, Indiana.
 John Joseph was an uncle to Lucy Webb Hayes.
 The collection includes numerous letters from Lucy and Rutherford B. Hayes as well as their daughter, Fanny Hayes.
 Additional Cook family correspondence can be found in the Rutherford B. Hayes Papers.
 The collection also includes correspondence from several Cook relatives written during their Civil War service: Edward Baldwin Cook who served in the 130th Indiana; Bates Millard Cook, 21st Ohio Independent Battery, Light Artillery; Isaac Nelson, 89th Ohio; and James Cook McKell of the 173rd Ohio.

-John Joseph Cook, son of John Scott Cook and brother to Maria Cook Webb (mother of Lucy Webb Hayes) was born May 28, 1809, at Willow Branch, Union Township, Ross County, Ohio.
+John Joseph Cook, son of Isaac Cook and brother to Maria Cook Webb (mother of Lucy Webb Hayes) was born May 28, 1809, at Willow Branch, Union Township, Ross County, Ohio.
 In 1839, he married Marthesia Baldwin at the Regular Baptist Church in Blackford County, Indiana.
 County surveyor, postmaster, and the second clerk of courts, Cook also farmed in Harrison Twp.
 He and Marthesia were the parents of five children: Maria Webb, Rhoda P., Edward Baldwin, Bates Millard, and Marthesia B. Following Marthesia's death in 1855, John Joseph married Elizabeth Holliday, widow of attorney Joseph W. Holliday.
 Two children, Adaliza Scott ("Adda") and Joseph, were born before Elizabeth died in 1861.
 John Joseph remained in Blackford County until his death in 1880.

 Scope and Content